-The Trusts Community Foundation Limited (TTCF) is a national not-for-profit company primarily established to distribute funds generated from Class 4 gambling machines operating in bars and restaurants in many parts of New Zealand.
+The Trusts Community Foundation Limited (TTCF) is a not-for-profit company established primarily to distribute the profits generated from Class 4 gambling machines operating in bars and restaurants in many parts of New Zealand.
 The Department of Internal Affairs (DIA) is the main regulatory authority for this sector.

-However the legislation does allow for the elected members of Licensing Trusts to be involved in making recommendations with respect to all grant applications received in their particular areas.
-In recognition of their ongoing commitment to and extensive involvement with their respective communities, TTCF has a process in place whereby a committee meeting consisting of all elected members in each of the Licensing Trusts are able to view the full list of applications and make recommendations on their merits accordingly.
+The Gambling Act 2003 does allow for the elected members of our member Licensing Trusts to be involved in making recommendations with respect to all grant applications received in their particular areas.
 This local input has proven to be invaluable and greatly assists the TTCF Board in its decision making process.